This article is has been reviewed by Wego’s editorial team to ensure that the content is up to date & accurate.

 Eid al-Fitr is a special day among families and friends throughout the Islamic world.
 This two-to-three-day festival takes place immediately following the end of the month of Ramadan and is the most significant and joyous observance of the Islamic faith.

-In essence, Eid al-Fitr presents the faithful with the opportunity to thank God for having been granted the strength and conviction to complete the obligatory fast and obey His commandments during the holy month of Ramadan.
-By having done so, Muslims rejoice in returning to a state of fitra (innocence/purity), having been pardoned of all their transgressions, thus starting life anew.
+In essence, Eid al-Fitr presents the faithful with the opportunity to thank God for having granted them the strength and conviction to complete the obligatory fast and obey His commandments during the holy month of Ramadan.
+By doing so, Muslims rejoice in returning to a state of fitra (innocence/purity), having been pardoned of all their transgressions, thus starting life anew.

-As we prepare to welcome the holiest of months, here are the dates, public holidays, and observances for welcoming and celebrating Eid al-Fitr 2023 in Bangladesh.
+As we prepare to welcome the holiest of months, here Wego provides you with the dates, public holidays, and observances for welcoming and celebrating Eid al-Fitr 2025 in Bangladesh.

 Eid Mubarak!